christianbender/simple_canvas_game/README.md

 * In the javascript code:
   * Added constants for magical numbers.
   * Added bounds.
 Now the hero can't leave the playfield.
+  * Simple AI for the monster.
+Now the monster tried to escape.
 * Added GitHub page for this project.